flecsi/flecsi/doc/sphinx/src/tutorial/control.rst

 Let's consider a concrete example of this.
-In *tutorial/2-control/4-state.hh*, we define a control policy with several methods, and some private data:
+In *tutorial/2-control/4-state.hh*, we define a control policy with several methods and some private data:

 .. literalinclude:: ../../../../tutorial/2-control/4-state.hh
    :language: cpp